Advertisement

 This contest celebrates both the beauty and character of rural western Washington and invites our community to see the Key Peninsula and our region through different lenses.

-Winning photos will display at Madrona Fest and be featured in the Key Peninsula News.
-On Saturday, October 18, 2025, those images will light up the walls of the Key Peninsula Civic Center, and the photographers behind them will be recognized from the festival stage.
+Winning photos will display at Madrona Fest and be featured in the Key Peninsula News on Saturday, October 18, 2025.

 The first-place winner will receive a $200 gift card, recognition in the Key Peninsula News, and a featured festival display.
 Second place earns a $100 gift card, recognition in the Key Peninsula News, and a display at the festival.